jcc117/OcarinaProgrammingLanguage/README.md

 For examples, please navigate to the 'examples' folder.

+# What are the goals of Ocarina?
+1. A well-rounded, general-purpose programming language
+2. English readable and very easy to understand
+3. Easy to learn for experienced and non-experienced programmers alike
+4. Portable
+5. Provide some necessary built-in tools for modern software engineering practices

 # How do I compile an Ocarina file?
 With the following command: